 Our User Guide is open source and hosted in a public-facing repository on GitHub, where you can submit changes through pull requests (PRs).
 This open source approach to documentation has many advantages:

 - An open and transparent process to cultivate the most helpful content about using Magento

 - Continuous updates and publishing for content improvements and changes

-- Ongoing collaboration between between customers, partners, our product teams, and our documentation team
+- Ongoing collaboration between customers, partners, our product teams, and our documentation team

 Working with collaborative documentation

-As a Magento user—regardless of whether you are an employee, partner, customer, or even a prospective customer—you have the opportunity of contributing to this documentation in several simple ways:
+As a Magento user—regardless of whether you are an Adobe employee, partner, customer, or even a prospective customer—you have the opportunity to contribute to this documentation in several simple ways:

 - Log a GitHub issue for a specific page

 - Submit a quick edit where you see basic errors

 - Author entire sections or pages, including graphics

 The information in this topic outlines everything you need to know about how to interact with and contribute to this User Guide.

 Log an issue

 When you see a problem with one of our pages, such as a broken link, content error, or other item you can identify for fixing, let us know.

 At the right of the page title, click Log an issue.

 This opens the Issues tab in our GitHub repository.
 The URL of the page automatically populates in the summary field.

 To log an issue, you will need to create a new account or log in to your existing GitHub account.